 The school culture will be sustained through the organization of the school, the shared vision, and the policy making procedures.
-Career testing and interest inventories will be taken to help students determine the track of study at the high school level that most suits the student's talents and interests.

 The sustainability will also come from academic excellence which will be expected of all learners including educators through collaborative learning communities and professional development.
-Staff members when possible will work with professionals in the community and higher education institutes to improve on their mastery of the content of the subject areas taught and to be up to date on the trends in the career field.
+Staff members when possible will work with professionals in the community and higher education institutes to improve on their mastery of the content of the subject areas taught and to be up to date on the trends.
 Leadership development will be required of all staff members when possible.
 Learning opportunities may be extended to both staff and students through summer institutes, off-campus learning opportunities (including internships and international field experiences), and courses for college credits when possible.
 In addition, alternative methods of credit acquisition (including dual-credit) when possible will be sought and used with appropriate qualifying students.
-These will be provided The goal is to enrich the high school experience and/or provide a head start for post secondary education for individuals.
+The goal is to enrich the high school experience and/or provide a head start for post-secondary education for individuals.
 Possible sources of these opportunities are the Wisconsin Youth Options programs, the Wisconsin Technical School programs, and potential partnerships with other secondary and postsecondary schools.